theduynguyen/ros_docker_tf_problem/Readme.md

 ./setup_problem.sh
 ```

 The containers tf_problem and tf_solution contain the exact same ROS Nodes.
-However, only the solution container is able to receive the latest tf messages.
+However, only the solution container is able to receive tf messages.